lokotv2fyn/digitalnotebookproject/README.md

 I figured this part was easier than explaining the first one on my 'rough-roadmap'.
 And it only took one try, then ChatGPT had it done for me.

-*Appearantly something broke the add entry button, so now I have a new bug to look into next time.
-It works when i clear entries first.*
+Appearantly something broke the add entry button.
+It works when i clear entries first.

+- There was a duplicate function of `archiveEntry` that 'we' removed.

 **Total: About an hour**